 At the current time, FDA issues the following types of Export Certificates:

-Certificate of Free Sale (Certificate of Export for Seafood)
+Certificate of Free Sale (CFS)

-Certificate of a Pharmaceutical Product
+Certificate of Pharmaceutical Product (CPP)

-Non-clinical Research Use Only Certificate
+Non-Clinical Research Use Only Certificate (NCR Certificate)

 How to Apostille or Authenticate those documents?